How to Pass the Certified Ethical Hacker (CEH) Exam

 Updated: November 13, 2018

-To obtain the Certified Ethical Hacker (CEH) certification, you must score 70% or higher on the 312-50 exam.
+To obtain the Certified Ethical Hacker (CEH) certification, you must score 60–85%, depending on which form of the exam you receive.
 The certification exam contains 125 multiple-choice questions on various security-related topics, including common hacking tools, networking and computer concepts, penetrating methodologies, and ethics.
 You can find all of the objectives on the CEH exam blueprint (revised November 1, 2018).

 To pass and obtain the CEH, you need to have a comprehensive strategy both before and on exam day.